 The Peregrine Falcon is one of the world’s fastest birds.
-It is thought to be able to reach speeds of up to 322 km/h (200 mph).
+It can reach speeds up to 322 km/h (200 mph).

-On a warm evening in Malta, Tricia and I stood atop the Dingli Cliffs and watched as a pair of falconers released their birds for their daily exercise.
+On a warm evening in Malta, Tricia and I stood atop the Dingli Cliffs and watched a pair of falconers release their birds for their daily exercise.
 One of these stunning masterpieces of nature was a Peregrine.

 The Peregrine Falcon has a long history on the Mediterranean island of Malta.
 In 1530, the islands were given to the Knights of Saint John by the Holy Roman Emperor, Charles the Fifth.
 In return, he wanted to receive a tribute of a falcon on every All Saints Day (November 1st).